Massive cargo ship becomes wedged, blocks Egypt’s Suez Canal

 Bernhard Schulte Shipmanagement, which manages the Ever Given, said all 20 members of the crew were safe and that there had been “no reports of injuries or pollution.”

 It wasn’t immediately clear what caused the Ever Given to become wedged on Tuesday morning.
-GAC, a global shipping and logistics company, said the ship had experience a blackout without elaborating.
+GAC, a global shipping and logistics company, said the ship had experienced a blackout without elaborating.

 Bernhard Schulte, however, denied the ship ever lost power.